Internet-Hyena/hhh-transcript/src/chapter3.md

 ![Adult Vriska, smiling](./images/3/characters/vriska/vriska_smiling.webp)
 <p class="vriska">VRISKA: Hell yeeeeeeees!!!!!!!!</p>
 <p class="vriska">VRISKA: It's funny thinking 8ack on it, John and I actually had a conversation a8out you sweeps ago.</p>
-<p class="vriska">VRISKA (adult smiling): We kind of 8onded over how, past our cultural differences, we shared this same experience of connecting to our predecessors through their writings.</p>
+<p class="vriska">VRISKA (smiling): We kind of 8onded over how, past our cultural differences, we shared this same experience of connecting to our predecessors through their writings.</p>
 <p class="vriska">VRISKA: I'm glad he finally got to meet you.
 I hope he appreci8ted every minute of it!</p>

 <p class="nannasprite">NANNASPRITE (giggle): Oh ho, I'd like to think so!</p>